 In most states, it’s legal to modify the exhaust after the catalytic converter.
 On the other hand, anything that occurs before the cat is not legal.

 As long as you aren’t changing the emissions profile of your vehicle, most states don’t care if you take the resonator off.
-However, you want to do your own research because there are a few states that don’t allow any modifications to the exhaust system.
+However, you should do your own research, because there are a few states that don’t allow any modifications to the exhaust system.

 4. Requires Minimal Maintenance

 After the resonator delete is completed, you don’t need to do anything else.
 You won’t need to repair or inspect anything after the job.